ArctosDB/documentation-wiki/_documentation/locality.markdown

 -   [Higher geography](higher-geography) is controlled "authority data" and is included via key relationships.
 -   [Georeferencing determinations](coordinates) are spatial data; they define a shape on a map.
 Localities may include point-radius data and/or
 WKT (polygon) data.
 -   Descriptive data, most importantly Specific Locality.
+Also includes locality attributes such as [Geology](http://handbook.arctosdb.org/documentation/geology.html)

  Some caveats: